 At Southpointe, we believe assessment is an integral part of the teaching and learning process, where student engagement and reflection are central elements.
-Learning is supported through an assessment philosophy that balances monitoring, documenting, measuring and reporting.
 Assessment and evaluation strategies must be varied in nature, offer opportunities for differentiated experiences, and allow students to demonstrate the full range of their learning.
 Having students actively engage in assessing their own progress helps to develop their critical thinking and self-evaluation skills, as well as their school performance.
 It also provides teachers with information which can be used to evaluate instruction and curriculum.
 Assessment practices at Southpointe are based on the following beliefs about learning that reflect the school's values and the IB philosophy: